yxu148/use_track_analysis/README.md

 ## load_data.m, load_multi_data.m
 Analyze MAT files.
 I use load_data.m to try analyzing one experiment and use load_multi_data.m to analyze multiple experiments. load_multi_data.m will make a data structure data.mat, which saves important features for each larva and will be needed for the other plots in the furture.
+**Together with these codes, all the codes below need to adjust the base directory according to the directory of your extracted data.
+All of these codes with, for example '_gr21a' in the end is specifically for the data of Gr21a larvae.**

 ## plot_from_data.m
 Add more properties to data.mat and plot figures based on data.mat

 ## info_from_pturn.m
 Plot figures related to turn probability based on data.mat

+## track_trace.m
+Modified version of Isabel's code to generate video of larvae moving with track ID labeled.

 ## Other files are not useful for you to run.